 Burial Insurance If You Have Kidney Failure (Dialysis)

-If you have kidney failure, end-stage renal disease, or on dialysis, you have one burial insurance option.
+If you have kidney failure, have end-stage renal disease, or are on dialysis, you have one burial insurance option.
 It is a guaranteed issue life insurance policy.
 There’s no way around it.

 Guaranteed issue life insurance is just how it sounds.
 It’s guaranteed issue.
 There are no health questions.
 You just fill out an application, and you have life insurance.

-The drawback is a 2 year waiting period on the death benefit.
+However, the drawback is a 2-year waiting period on the death benefit.
 If you die (by illness or natural cause) within the first 2 years of the policy’s start date, your beneficiaries receive the premiums you paid + interest.
 Your beneficiaries receive an immediate payout if you die by accidental means.